DanielWilliamParsons/AICorpusEngineering/README.md

 4. Pass just a file name: `run-adverbs pos_tagged_corpus_dir, output_dir, --data_logs=mydata.ndjson` then this file will be created in your current working directory, and completion logs will also be created in your current working directory.

 Indicating a file name like in options 3 and 4 will create just a single file in which all data will be appended from one run to another.
 Options 1 and 2 in which you provide no file name will write new `_data_{timestamp}.ndjson` files each time you start a new run.

+### Gold Standard Sentence Sampler
+`process-corpus pos_tagged_corpus_dir gold_standard_results_dir results.ndjson`

+1. The pos_tagged_corpus_dir refers to the root directory where your corpus text files are located
+2. gold_standard_results_dir refers to the location where you will store the results of sampling sentences to build the gold standard
+3. results.ndjson: you can change the name; this will collect all sentences containing the word of interest, such as all sentences containing adverbs.